onzag/BaseServer/Readme.md

 						// so 404 is basically only for static serving
 						// and 502 is for when all the gateways die

-	DYNAMIC:true,				//allow dyanmic interaction (proxy)
+	DYNAMIC:{				//allow dyanmic interaction (proxy)

-	//Where to redirect requests (only matter if DYNAMIC)
 		//Will use an algorithm to pick from the following servers
 		//Redundancy servers
-	DYNAMICHOST:[
+		HOST:[
 			{
 				host:'localhost',	//internal host (will require a handler) port:8001
 			},
 			{
 				host:'localhost',	//internal host (will require a handler) port:8002
 			},
 			{
 				host:'192.168.1.7',	//external host
 				port:80,
 			}
 		],

-	//Only redirect requests to the dynamic part if the url starts with dynamic DYNAMICURL:'/dynamic',
+		//Only redirect requests to the dynamic part if the url starts with dynamic URL:'/dynamic',

-	//Only redirect requests to the dynamic part if the url ends with html (Regexp) DYNAMICURL:/\.html/,
+		//Only redirect requests to the dynamic part if the url ends with html (Regexp) URL:/\.html/,

 		//Both at the same time
-	DYNAMICURL:[/\.html/,'/dynamic'],
+		URL:[/\.html/,'/dynamic'],

+	}

-	STATIC:true,				//allow static interaction (static files in a location)
+	STATIC:{				//allow static interaction if set (static files in a location)

-	STATICURL:'/',				//static url that will be used to choose as file service
+		URL:'/',			//static url that will be used to choose as file service
 						//dynamic urls has predilection, so if you set '/api/v1' to be dynamic
 						//and '/' to be static, then api/v1 will still be dynamic

-	STATICURL:[/\.css/,'/static'],		//css and files in /static are to be static
+		URL:[/\.css/,'/static'],	//css and files in /static are to be static

-	STATICFOLDER:'staticfiles', 		//where to seek for static files, inside the server folder
+		FOLDER:'staticfiles', 		//where to seek for static files, inside the server folder

-	STATICFOLDER:['css','general'], 	//and considering the previous STATICURL array option, the .css will match
+		FOLDER:['css','general'], 	//and considering the previous STATICURL array option, the .css will match
 						//the first path and the static the second path
 						//note that these folders must be inside the server folder

-	STATICLIFETIME:"1d",			//the lifetime of the cache for everything STATICLIFETIME:["1s","1d"],		//per url/location as well
+		LIFETIME:"1d",			//the lifetime of the cache for everything

+		LIFETIME:["1s","1d"],		//per url/location as well
 						//1 second for css, 1 day for things in the /static folder

-	STATICHEADERS:{				//headers to set for the static files 'keep-alive':true
+		HEADERS:{				//headers to set for the static files 'keep-alive':true
 		},

-	STATICHEADERS:[
+		HEADERS:[
 			{
 				'keep-alive':true	//headers to set only for the first url match, eg. css },
 			{}				//for the second, eg. general
 		]
+	}
 }
 ```